Senior Open Championship

-The Senior Open Championship, or simply The Senior Open (and originally known as the Senior British Open) is a professional golf tournament for players aged 50 and over.
-It is run by The R&A, the same body that organises The Open Championship.
+The Senior Open Championship, or simply The Senior Open (and originally known as the Senior British Open), is a professional golf tournament for players aged 50 and over.
+It is jointly owned and run by The R&A, the same body that organises The Open Championship, and the PGA European Tour.
 Prize money won in the event is official money on both PGA Tour Champions (formerly the Senior PGA Tour and Champions Tour) and the European Senior Tour.
-The purse, which is fixed in United States dollars, was $2.5 million in 2021, with a winner's share of $392,800.
-For sponsorship reasons, it is currently known as The Senior Open Championship presented by Rolex.
+The purse, which is fixed in United States dollars, had increased to $2.75 million for 2023.

 History

 The tournament was first held in 1987 and became part of the European Seniors Tour schedule in 1992.
 It is younger than the PGA Seniors Championship, which started in 1957, as well as the U.S. Senior Open and the Senior PGA Championship.
 In late 2002 it was designated as the fifth major championship on the Champions Tour schedule.
 Winners before 2003 were not retroactively designated as Champions Tour major winners until late 2018.
 Winners gain entry into the following season's Open Championship.
 The event is usually held the week following The Open Championship, although in 1991 it was held the week before the Open and in 1998 it was held in August, three weeks after the Open.

 The 2018 Senior Open was held at St Andrews for the first time, a decision which was heavily influenced by five-time Open champion Tom Watson.
 In 2020, the championship was cancelled due to the COVID-19 pandemic.